ernest0507/LAMBA_Team-22/reports/week2/user-stories.md

 ### Notes and constraints

-Constraint: user won't be able to upload a large sized files.
-Will the application be able to convert image of document in JPEG format to PDF?

-## US-04: Main expenses timeline
+## US-06: Analyzing data by AI
 **Requirement status:** Active

-**MoSCoW priority:** Must Have

-As a car user, I want to see a timeline of the main expenses and events so that I can track my car’s history

-### Notes and constraints

-Can the user change the existing instance of car's history?

-## US-05: Expenses statistis
-**Requirement status:** Active

-**MoSCoW priority:** Must Have

-As a car user, I want to see some statistics about car-related expenses so that I can plan my budget

-### Notes and constraints

-Considering the ability of using an AI-agent of prediction the future expenses and giving advices about expenses

-## US-06: Analyzing ata by AI
-**Requirement status:** Active

 **MoSCoW priority:** Should Have

-As a car owner, I want an AI agent to analyze my car’s data so that it can warn me about breakdowns before they happen
+As a car owner, I want an AI agent to analyze my car’s data, so that it can warn me about breakdowns before they happen

 ### Notes and constraints

-How often will an AI-agent warn about breakdowns?
+Which characteristics will be used to predict breakdowns?

 ## US-07: Digital twin customizing
 **Requirement status:** Active